syafniyazilfah/syafniyazilfah.github.io/_projects/(14) Analysis SQL Power Bi.md

 <br />Skills related to machine learning frameworks (PyTorch, TensorFlow, Kubernetes) and cloud platforms (GCP, AWS, Azure) are consistently required.

 2. Job Vacancy Closing Time:
-<br />70.94% of AI-related job vacancies are filled within 2 weeks, showing a high demand for talent and fast recruitment cycles.
+<br />70.94% of AI-related job vacancies are filled within more than 1 month, showing a high demand for talent and serious recruitment cycles.
-<br />Only 1.57% take more than 1 month to close.
+<br />Only 1.57% take less than 2 weeks to close.

 3. Salary by Employment Level:
-<br /> Senior positions (EX - Executive and SE - Senior) have significantly higher average salaries, reaching around $200K.
+<br /> EX positions have significantly higher average salaries, reaching around $200K.
 <br /> Entry-level (EN) roles have the lowest average salaries.
+<br /> As many people might expect, this can serve as a benchmark for salary expectations among job seekers.

-4. Employee Citizenship:
+5. Employee Citizenship:
 <br />Around 28.37% of employees working in AI roles are foreigners, suggesting that companies are open to hiring international talent.
 <br />71.63% of roles are filled by employees with citizenship in the company's country.

-5. Years of Experience Required:
+6. Years of Experience Required:
-<br />5–10 years of experience is the most common requirement (~7.5K job postings).
+<br />0–4 years of experience is the most common requirement (~7.5K job postings).
-<br />Entry-level positions (0–4 years) make up a smaller share (~1.8K postings).
+<br />15–20 years of experience make up a smaller share (~1.8K postings).

-<br />Education Requirements:
+7. Education Requirements:
 <br />Education levels required are fairly evenly distributed between Bachelor’s, Master’s, and PhD across experience levels.
-<br />Senior roles (EX) slightly lean toward requiring a Master’s degree.
+<br />EX roles slightly lean toward requiring a Master’s degree.

-6. Company Size and Working Type:
+8. Company Size and Working Type:
 <br />Regardless of company size (small, medium, or large), Hybrid working arrangements are the most common, slightly above 33% for each.
 <br />WFH (Work from Home) and WFO (Work from Office) share the remainder almost equally.
+<br />That means even though the difference between WFH, WFO, and Hybrid is quite small, it’s clear here that Hybrid has the lowest proportion among the three.
+This suggests that most companies tend to prefer either fully WFH or fully WFO, rather than a mix of both.